ecamp/ecamp-site/src/content/posts/2025-09-release.en.md

 ## Improvements to PDFs
 - The names of exported PDFs have been standardized [#7996](https://github.com/ecamp/ecamp3/issues/7996){.issuelink}
 - Page numbers in PDFs can now be turned on and off [#8003](https://github.com/ecamp/ecamp3/issues/8003){.issuelink}
+- On the bottom of the picasso, category labels are hidden if they are not used at all in the camp period [#7768](https://github.com/ecamp/ecamp3/issues/7768){.issuelink}.
+Thank you [@NelsStorch](https://github.com/NelsStorch)!
 - Print progress is now displayed for print layout #2 [#8002](https://github.com/ecamp/ecamp3/issues/8002){.issuelink}
 - More emojis can now be printed with print layout #2 [#7998](https://github.com/ecamp/ecamp3/issues/7998){.issuelink}
 - Longer camps can now be printed in print layout #2 [#7779](https://github.com/ecamp/ecamp3/issues/7779){.issuelink}